• Skip to primary navigation

 We all have opinions.
 We have opinions on what we eat and drink and even on what others eat and drink.
 So it should come as no surprise that opinions on these gums is highly subjective.

 And that is the area of which gum actually behaves the most like gluten.
-As non-organic as it is, in our opinion, the xanthan gum actually produces a loaf of bread very similar to those loaded with gluten.
+As non-organic as it is, in my opinion, the xanthan gum actually produces a loaf of bread very similar to those loaded with gluten.

 The guar gum just doesn’t produce the same elasticity that the xanthan does.
 Don’t get me wrong, I actually do use both, but they both serve different purposes.